Anything World values your trust, particularly when it comes to your personal data/personal information.

 We may retain any data that doesn’t identify you indefinitely.

 Our website uses small text files, called cookies, which are stored on your device when you access and use our website.
-Apart from those cookies which are strictly necessary for us to provide you with access to our website, we’ll only store cookies on your device if you’ve consented to this when you first access our website and every 30 days thereafter.
+Apart from those cookies which are strictly necessary for us to provide you with access to our website, we’ll only store cookies on your device if you’ve consented to this when you access our website.

 The cookies we use are as follows: